 \textbf{RCSLS} \cite{joulin-etal-2018-loss} optimises a relaxed CSLS loss, learns a non-orthogonal mapping, and has been established as a strong BLI model in empirical comparative analyses as its objective function is directly `BLI-oriented' \cite{glavas-etal-2019-properly}.

 \textbf{VecMap}'s core components \cite{artetxe2018robust} have been outlined in \S\ref{s:c1}.

-\textbf{LNMap} \cite{mohiuddin-etal-2020-lnmap} non-linearly maps the original static WEs into two latent semantic spaces learned via non-linear autoencoders,\footnote{This step is directed towards mitigating anisomorphism \cite{sogaard2018limitations,Dubossarsky:2020emnlp} between the original WE spaces, which should facilitate their alignment.} and then learns another non-linear mapping between the latent autoencoder-based spaces.
+\textbf{LNMap} \cite{mohiuddin-etal-2020-lnmap} non-linearly maps the original static WEs into two latent semantic spaces learned via non-linear autoencoders,\footnote{This step is directed towards mitigating non-isomorphism \cite{sogaard2018limitations,Dubossarsky:2020emnlp} between the original WE spaces, which should facilitate their alignment.} and then learns two other non-linear mappings between the latent autoencoder-based spaces.

 \textbf{FIPP} \cite{sachidananda2021filtered}, in brief, first finds common (i.e., isomorphic) geometric structures in monolingual WE spaces of both languages, and then aligns the Gram matrices of the WEs found in those common structures.